Are You Moving To Idaho?

 The City of Boise is working with the Ada County Highway District and Valley Regional Transit to create a bus rapid transit system along State Street, one of the busiest roads in the Treasure Valley.
 They also want to see denser development there.

 Boise and Coeur d’Alene.
 The two ends of Idaho are connected by the US-95.
 The I-84 is the main highway in South and Southeastern Idaho.
 Other major highways in the state include US-89, US-91, US-93, US-2, US-12, US-20, US-26, US-30, 1-15, 1-86, I-90, and I-184.
 Major airports in the state of Idaho include Boise International Airport, Pullman-Moscow Regional Airport, Lewiston-Nez Perce County Airport, Magic Valley Regional Airport, Idaho Falls Regional Airport, and Pocatello Regional Airport.
 Idaho has three transcontinental railroads; The Burlington Northern Santa Fe Railroad, The Union Pacific Railroad, and The Canadian Pacific Railway.

 Cost of living

 Idaho is a state of great natural beauty.
 The state has a strong and diversified economy with many job opportunities.
-The state also has a very low crime rate.
-The education system is average and the cost of living is low.
+The state also has a very low crime rate and the education system is average.

 – Median Home Cost is 32% cheaper in Idaho Falls.